Tim Palmer (music producer): Biography

 Palmer started his career in London.
 In the early 1980s, Palmer was an assistant engineer at Phil Wainman's Utopia Studios in London where he worked with musicians such as Mark Knopfler and Dead or Alive.
-By age 21, he had his first number one single, mixing "(I Just) Died in Your Arms" (1986) for Cutting Crew.
+By age 21, he had his first No. 1 single, mixing "(I Just) Died in Your Arms" (1986) for Cutting Crew.
 In the latter half of the 1980s, Palmer became a producer, and his ears and technical knowledge contributed to groups such as the Mighty Lemon Drops, The Mission, with whom he worked for several years, and Gene Loves Jezebel.
 In 1988, Palmer produced Now and Zen for rock singer Robert Plant (Top 10 U.S. album) as well as Tin Machine, David Bowie's debut LP with Tin Machine in 1989.

 In the 1990s, Palmer started to focus more on mixing for diverse groups like Mother Love Bone, The Cure, Sponge, Wire Train, James, Catherine Wheel, Ned's Atomic Dustbin, and Concrete Blonde.
 He produced The House of Love (1990) for The House of Love, and mixed Ten (1991) for Pearl Jam.
 He also produced Tears for Fears albums Elemental (1993), Raoul and the Kings of Spain (1995) and Everybody Loves a Happy Ending (2004).

 Palmer relocated to Los Angeles, California, United States, to build his own mixing facility and was nominated for a Grammy Award for his mixing work on U2's All That You Can't Leave Behind album.
 He produced and co-wrote songs with Ozzy Osbourne on his platinum-selling album, Down to Earth (2001), and mixed Porcupine Tree's In Absentia (2002).
 Palmer then produced and mixed for Switchfoot, the Goo Goo Dolls and Dark Light and Venus Doom by HIM.
 Since moving his studio to Austin, Texas in 2009, he has produced and mixed for Jason Mraz, Blue October and Bob Schneider.
 Palmer has been moderator for three years at SXSW, and is a Governor of the Texas chapter of the Recording Academy.
-He mixed songs for several Austin bands, including Bob Schneider, and Quiet Company.
+He mixed songs for several Austin bands, including Bob Schneider and Quiet Company.